Planting the Best Fall Flowering and Early Spring Garden

 What Should I Plant in the Fall?

-There are many spring blooms such as daffodils and tulips, beautiful lilies and dahlias flower in the summer.
-But what about fall and in early spring when the ground is only beginning to thaw?
+There are many spring blooms such as daffodils and tulips, and in summer, beautiful lilies and dahlias.
+But what about fall and early spring when the ground is only beginning to thaw?
 There are bulbs you can plant in the fall to extend the blooming period of your garden and bulbs that will flower very early in the spring.

 Plan and plant your fall and early spring garden in the fall.
 You can still enjoy blooms after the summer flowering season is over.
 Remember to plant your early spring bulbs as well.
 There are also varieties that will bloom right after winter to welcome you into spring!